May 1st, 2023 / 1 Comment

 May is Bicycle Safety Month!
 The weather is warmer, and everyone is eager to get outside and be active.
-If this is your activity of choice, here are a few tips to keep your family safe while enjoying bike rides.
+If this is your activity of choice, here are five tips to keep your family safe while enjoying bike rides.

 Bike helmets reduce severe head injuries in children by 45% in the event of an unexpected fall or crash.
 According to the National Highway Traffic Safety Administration, more children age 5 to 14 visit hospital emergency rooms for injuries associated with bicycles than any other sport.
 It is important to wear a helmet when using any wheeled device including scooters, skateboards and in-line roller skates.